agraves13/AAI520/README.md

 The WebApp is available for use: https://msaai-520-final-project-web-app.vercel.app/

 Note: The LLM is ran using Huggingface Inference Endpoint and may be turned off to not incur any costs.
-If you would like a demo please reach out to pparks@sandiego.edu
+If you would like a demo reach out to pparks@sandiego.edu

 # meeting #1: 9/20/2023 @ 4:00 PM
 Agenda: